PasifikTelekom/Pasifik-Panel-API-CSharp/README.md

 Navigate to `C:\Program Files\Reference Assemblies\Microsoft\Framework\v3.5\`.

-You can see `System.Web.Extensions.dll`
+You can see `System.Web.Extensions.dll`, we use `JavaScriptSerializer` class which Serialize Objects Collection to JSON string.

-3.5 or greater .Net Framework required to build it.
+*3.5* or greater .Net Framework required to build it.

 ## Installation
 Download source code then Unzip package.